Louis Quatorze (horse): Preakness Stakes

 Zito and his owners, William J. Condren and Georgia E. Hofmann, believed there was a legitimate reason for Louis Quatorze's loss in the Derby, so they entered him in the Preakness Stakes on the third Saturday in May 1996 at Pimlico Race Course in Baltimore, Maryland.
 In the race, Zito and jockey Pat Day had a specific plan to take Louis Quatorze to the lead and see if he could settle or slow the pace.
 At post time, Louis Quatorze went off as the fifth choice at 9–1 in the field of twelve stakes winners.
 He broke from gate six and shot straight to the lead and angled to the middle of the track away from the rail to avoid traffic.
 Day thought the pace was moderate, setting fractions of :23 flat and :46-1/5 for the first quarter and half.
 Near the end of the back stretch, he led Skip Away, Victory Speech and the rest of the field in a record 1:09-4/5 for three quarters of a mile.
 At the top of the stretch, second favorite Skip Away made a run at Louis Quatorze, closing to within a length.
 Louis Quatorze pulled away to win in the time of 1:53-2/5, which was thought to equal the stakes record at the time until Secretariat was belatedly recognized with the record of 1:53.
 The track record of 1:52-2/5 belongs to Farma Way.
 Skip Away finished 3 1/4 lengths back in second, three lengths in front of Belmont winner Editor's Note and Derby runner-up Cavonnier.

 Later racing career

 Later that year, Louis Quatorze won the Jim Dandy Stakes, came in second in the Travers Stakes and ran third in the Jockey Club Gold Cup.
 In November, he placed second to Alphabet Soup in the Breeder's Cup Classic, defeating Cigar, who came in third.

 Retirement

-Louis Quatorze stood at Murmur Farm in Darlington, Maryland until his passing on the morning of February 17, 2017.
-He was buried at that farm.
+Louis Quatorze stood at Murmur Farm in Darlington, Maryland until he died on February 17, 2017 and was buried at the farm.
 Among his offspring, he had sired graded stakes race winners Repent, Choctaw Nation, and Bushfire.